Why Does Signal Chain Order Matter?

 - Boost after drive = volume jump for solos without changing your dirt character

-Many players use both — a Tube Screamer before their amp's drive channel for tightness, and a clean boost in the loop for solo volume.
+Many players use both: a Tube Screamer before their amp's drive channel for tightness, and a clean boost in the loop for solo volume.
 On a modeler, you can easily set up both with snapshots or footswitch assignments.

 Position 5: The Amp (and the Effects Loop)

-On a real amp, the effects loop is an insert point between the preamp (where your tone and distortion are shaped) and the power amp (which amplifies the signal to speaker-shaking levels).
+Your amp sits in the middle of the chain.
+On a real amp, the effects loop is an insert point between the preamp (where your tone and distortion are shaped) and the power amp, which amplifies the signal to speaker-shaking levels.
 When you plug effects into the loop, they process the signal after the amp's distortion but before the final amplification.

 Position 6: Modulation (Chorus, Flanger, Phaser, Tremolo)

 Chorus adds a slightly detuned copy of your signal to create thickness and shimmer.
-After distortion, it sounds lush and defined.
+After distortion, it sounds lush and defined (the liquid shimmer on Andy Summers' clean tones with the Police).
 Before distortion, it can sound wobbly and seasick.

 Flanger sweeps a comb filter through your signal.
 After gain, you get that classic jet-plane whoosh.
 Before gain, it can interact with the distortion in unpredictable (and usually unpleasant) ways.